 In 2019 Austria launched the electric vehicle charging initiative E-mobility 2019 + Offensive.
 The initiative is valid until December 31, 2021, and includes a massive increase in federal funding for electric vehicles, residential charging infrastructure, and commercial charging infrastructure.

-In Belgium, the purchasing and installation of electric vehicle charging infrastructure for commercial use is incentivized through tax returns and tax exemptions.
-There are currently no initiatives dedicated to residential charging.
+In Belgium, the purchasing and installation of electric vehicle charging infrastructure is incentivized through tax returns and tax exemptions.

 To incentivize the use of electric vehicles, Denmark offers tax reductions on the electricity used to power commercial electric vehicle charging infrastructure.
 Currently, there are no incentives for the purchasing and installation of charging infrastructure.

 Finland offers incentives for both commercial and residential electric vehicle charging infrastructure in the form of subsidies.
 Helsinki has invested €4.8 million in public charging stations in the last few years—almost tripling the total number of charging ports in the country.